 Few things are more devastating to families than the prospect of foreclosure.
 You own your home and you love it — it serves you well.
 Yet, due to unfortunate circumstances, foreclosure may seem imminent.

-Fortunately, you have options available to you here in GA — perhaps more options than you realize.
+Fortunately, you have options available to you here in Georgia — perhaps more options than you realize.
 There are many strategies that help for foreclosure in Atlanta; these are legal foreclosure avoidance strategies you can implement to help you resolve your foreclosure issue so you can get on with your life.

 In this blog post, you’ll read about 3 ways that you can avoid foreclosure (there are other ways to avoid foreclosure as well).
 The goal of these strategies is to help you legally and ethically avoid foreclosure and reducing the pain and frustration that you’re facing, while minimizing any long-term financial commitment or burden to you.
 Not all of these strategies will apply in every situation but you’ll probably be able to find at least one of the three ways that will work for you.